Fidelity Scholars Program: Get Help

 Applying for scholarships can be a daunting task, and we’re here to support you every step of the way.
 Here, you can access resources and tips, sign-up for office hours for 1:1 support or check out the FAQs to empower students like you to navigate the application process with confidence.

-FSP Webinars
+RSVP for FSP Community Webinars

-FSP Office Hours
+RSVP for FSP Application Office Hours

 FAQs